Skip to main content

 Reality: like all other cars, electric vehicles need to be ‘type approved’ to tow a caravan or trailer.
 An increasing number of EVs are coming to market with this capability.

 A caravan or trailer towed by an EV can also display a green number plate.
 When an EV is being towed by another vehicle at higher speeds and longer distances, many manufacturers require that they must be towed with the wheels off the ground.
-This is also the case for any automatic petrol and diesel vehicles, so this is not a new challenge for vehicle recovery companies.

 If an EV breaks down and is in immediate danger (for example, when in a live traffic lane), it can be towed slowly a short distance to a safe location to await further assistance, just like any other vehicle.